Vivekanand-R/AI-Product-Framework/README.md

 **Example 1:** Designing a Patient-Centric Digital Treatment App for Diabetes Management

-In pharmaceutical sector, collaboration with a digital health team to create a mobile app for Type 2 Diabetes patients, aimed at enhancing medication adherence, lifestyle monitoring, and communication with healthcare providers.
+In pharmaceutical sector, collaboration with a digital health team to create the latest mobile app for Type 2 Diabetes patients, aimed at enhancing medication adherence, lifestyle monitoring, and communication with healthcare providers.
 Some of the Impacts could be: xx% increase in medication adherence, | yy% drop in missed appointments | Increase in patient satisfaction scores | Reduction in support center call volume

 Another Example 2: Duolingo — Learning Through UX (**Best User Centered Design**): Language learning apps have existed forever, but most feel like homework.
 Duolingo flipped the model with relentless User-Centered Design, focusing on: Gamification that Actually Works and Inclusive, Accessible Design.
 Duolingo turned Language Learning for over 80 million monthly active users.
 Their design-led approach didn't just drive downloads, it fueled real habit formation, retention and Informative.